building-envelope-data/machine/README.md

    - `SMTP_HOST` and `SMTP_PORT` are host and port of the message transfer agent to be used to send emails through the Simple Mail Transfer Protocol (SMTP).
+1. If there is a firewall, configure it such that it allows the protocol TCP for ports 80 and 443.
+1. If the HTTP and HTTPS port configured in `.env` are not 80 and 443, then the public ports 80 and 443 must be forwarded to the configured ports `${HTTP_PORT}` and `${HTTPS_PORT}`.
 1. Format and mount hard disk for data to the directory `/app/data` as follows:
    1. Create the directory `/app/data` by running `mkdir /app/data`.
    1. Scan for the data disk by running `make scan`.